Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Traffic-MoE Architecture

 By minimizing this composite loss, \model can precisely adapt the general traffic knowledge learned during pre-training to downstream classification tasks while efficiently leveraging its powerful MoE architecture, thereby continuously improving its classification performance in specific traffic security applications.

-Finally, a further consideration during fine-tuning is avoiding catastrophic forgetting of pre-trained knowledge.
-We therefore employ a Layer-wise Learning Rate Decay (LLRD) schedule that aligns with the hierarchical structure of the \model backbone.
-Shallower layers, which encode general byte-level patterns and packet-structure regularities, are updated conservatively with smaller learning rates, whereas deeper layers and the classification head adapt more quickly to task-specific semantics.
+Finally, to mitigate catastrophic forgetting of pre-trained knowledge, we employ a Layer-wise Learning Rate Decay (LLRD) schedule tailored to the hierarchical structure of \model.
+Specifically, shallower layers encoding generic packet syntax are updated conservatively with lower learning rates.
+In contrast, deeper layers and the classification head have higher learning rates, facilitating quick adaptation to task-specific semantics.
 For a backbone with $L$ layers and base learning rate $\eta_{0}$, the learning rate for layer $l$ is:

 where $\xi < 1$ is the decay factor.
-This training strategy preserves the universal traffic knowledge encoded during pre-training while enabling the deeper layers to adjust to the semantic and distributional characteristics of the downstream task.
+This strategy preserves the universal traffic knowledge encoded during pre-training while enabling the deeper layers to adjust to the semantic and distributional characteristics of the downstream task.